The authors of these tools are working together closely to help make them into a coherent solution to a wide range of Python visualization problems.

 While the HoloViz team itself maintains a number of packages on HoloViz’s GitHub, HoloViz depends on and supports a number of other open-source libraries; for more information, see HoloViz’s detailed background.

-The entire HoloViz stack is open source, free for commercial and
+The entire HoloViz stack is open source, free for commercial and non-commercial use.

-Acknowledgements and prior funding¶
+Acknowledgements and funding#

 HoloViz libraries have been supported by a variety of different funding mechanisms since 2003: